oessayeg/push_swap/README.md

 ### How to use
   1. Clone and type make in the terminal, then type './push_swap ' with the numbers you want to sort, it will return the instructions to sort them in a stack.
-  2. If you want to check
+  2. If you want to check the number of instructions, use the command 'wc' with the option 'l'.
+Example (./push_swap 5 2 3 1 7 | wc -l).
   3. For the checker, it must be ready after typing make.
-If executed alone it will wait for the instructions in the standard input, else, execute it with the arguments given in a stack using a pipe, it will return 'OK' if the stack is sorted and 'KO' if not. example './push_swap ARGS | ./checker ARGS'
+If executed alone it will wait for the instructions in the standard input, else, execute it with the arguments given in a stack using a pipe, it will return 'OK' if the stack is sorted and 'KO' if not. (example './push_swap ARGS | ./checker ARGS')